 It is perfect for potlucks and BBQs and can be a deliciously nutritious weekday meal.
 The wholesome ingredients provide an array of anticancer, antioxidant, and gut-supporting properties to help energize our bodies to welcome the change of season.
 Best of all, this dish comes together in under 30 minutes!

-Spring Pesto Pasta Salad
+Pesto Pasta Summer Salad

 Ingredients